LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Related Work

 Traditional vision-based lane detection methods follow pipelines that include image preprocessing, feature extraction, lane model fitting and lane tracking.
 In traditional approaches, image preprocessing is a necessary step in determining the quality of features for lane detection tasks.
 For this purpose, image preprocessing includes region of interest (ROI) generation, image enhancement for extracting lane information and removal of non-lane information.
-The extraction of ROIs is an efficient method for reducing redundant information by selecting the lower part of the image \cite{Wu2014} \cite{Deng2013} \cite{Caceres2016}, and in some works, ROIs are generated using vanishing point detection techniques \cite{Son2015} \cite{Lee2018} \cite{Xu2016}.
+The extraction of ROIs is an efficient method for reducing redundant information by selecting the lower part of the image \cite{Wu2014} \cite{Deng2013} \cite{Caceres2016}, and in some works, ROIs are generated using vanishing point detection techniques \cite{Son2015} \cite{Lee2018} \cite{Xu2016}. \cite{umar2017} has proposed a global way to estimate dense vanishing points using dynamic programming for multiple lane detection with horizontal and vertical curves .
 Inverse perspective mapping (IPM) \cite{Du2016},\cite{Jung2015} or warp perspective mapping \cite{Shin2015} is used after ROI generation based on the parallel line assumption to reduce the effect of noise and to conveniently extract lanes.
-Lane enhancement is performed by using either color-based techniques or edge detection methods, such as hue-saturation-intensity (HSI) \cite{Sun2006}, YCbCr \cite{Son2015}, and LAB \cite{Ma2010} as color-based models for transformation, and the Sobel operator \cite{De2015},\cite{Wang2012} and Canny detector \cite{Yoo2013} \cite{Niu2016} as edge-based techniques.
+Lane enhancement is performed by using either color-based techniques or edge detection methods, such as hue-saturation-intensity (HSI) \cite{Sun2006}, luma, blue-difference and red-difference chroma components (YCbCr) \cite{Son2015}, and lightness, red/green and yellow/blue coordinates (LAB) \cite{Ma2010} as color-based models for transformation, and the Sobel operator \cite{De2015},\cite{Wang2012} and Canny detector \cite{Yoo2013} \cite{Niu2016} as edge-based techniques.
 Hybrid methods comprising color and edges are also used in research \cite{Caceres2016}.
 ROI generation reduces the noise in images, but it is not robust to shadows and vehicles.
 Filters are used in some works to eliminate non-lane information \cite{Nan2016} \cite{An2013} \cite{Wu2014}.
-In traditional approaches, lanes can also be modeled in the form of lines\cite{Liang2017} \cite{Nan2016}, parabolas\cite{S2015}\cite{Wang2012}, splines\cite{Nan2016}\cite{Wang2004} \cite{Kim2008}, hyperbolas\cite{Xu2016}, and so on.
+In traditional approaches, lanes can also be modeled in the form of lines\cite{Liang2017} \cite{Nan2016}, parabolas\cite{S2015}\cite{Wang2012}, splines\cite{Nan2016}\cite{Wang2004} \cite{Kim2008}, hyperbolas\cite{Xu2016}, and so on. \cite{jiao2019} solved the lane detection problem by formulating it as a two-dimensional graph search problem.
+They designed a graph model that incorporates the continuous structure of lanes and roads.
+Furthermore, dynamic programming is used to solve the shortest path problem for the lane detection defined as the graph model.
 Additionally, tracking is used as the postprocessing step to overcome illumination variations.
 Kalman filtering and particle filtering are the most widely used approaches for tracking lane detection \cite{Liang2017} \cite{Shin2015}.
 In addition to tracking, the authors also utilized Markov and conditional random fields as a postprocessing approach for lane detection \cite{Philipp2011}. \cite{Yuan2018} used a normal map for lane detection.
 The authors utilized the depth information for the generation of normal maps and used adaptive threshold segmentation for lane extraction.